Pub: Smoking bans

 Concerns about the effects of cigarette smoke inhalation first surfaced in the 1950s and ultimately led many countries to ban or restrict smoking in specific settings, such as pubs and restaurants.
-Early in 2004, the Republic of Ireland became the first country in the world to ban smoking in all enclosed public areas.
+Early in 2004, Ireland became the first country in the world to ban smoking in all enclosed public areas.
 Scotland was the first UK nation to introduce a ban on indoor smoking in March 2006, followed by the rest of the UK in 2007.
 Australia introduced a similar ban in 2006 and now has some of the world's toughest anti-smoking laws, with some territories having also banned smoking in outside public areas.
 Some publicans raised concerns, prior to the implementation of restrictions, that a smoking ban would have a negative impact on sales.
-The impact of the ban was mixed with some pubs suffering declining sales, and others seeing an increase, particularly in food sales.
+The impact of the ban was mixed, with some pubs suffering declining sales, and others seeing an increase, particularly in food sales.

 Architecture

 Saloon or lounge

 By the end of the 18th century, a new room in the pub was established: the saloon.
 Beer establishments had always provided entertainment of some sort—singing, gaming or sport.
 Balls Pond Road in Islington was named after an establishment run by a Mr. Ball that had a duck pond at the rear, where drinkers could, for a fee, go out and take a potshot at the ducks.
 More common, however, was a card room or a billiards room.
 The saloon was a room where, for an admission fee or a higher price of drinks, singing, dancing, drama, or comedy was performed and drinks would be served at the table.
 From this came the popular music hall form of entertainment—a show consisting of a variety of acts.

-A most famous London saloon was the Grecian Saloon in The Eagle, City Road, a pub which was referenced by name in the 18th-century nursery rhyme: "Up and down the City Road / In and out The Eagle / That's the way the money goes / Pop goes the weasel."
-This meant that the customer had spent all his money at The Eagle, and needed to pawn his "weasel" to get some more.
+A most famous London saloon was the Grecian Saloon in the Eagle, City Road, referenced by name in the 18th-century nursery rhyme: "Up and down the City Road / In and out the Eagle / That's the way the money goes / Pop goes the weasel."
+This meant that the customer had spent all his money at the Eagle, and needed to pawn his "weasel" to get some more.
 The meaning of the "weasel" is unclear but the two most likely definitions are: a flat iron used for finishing clothing; or rhyming slang for a coat (weasel and stoat).

 A few pubs have stage performances such as serious drama, stand-up comedy, musical bands, cabaret or striptease; however, juke boxes, karaoke and other forms of pre-recorded music have otherwise replaced the musical tradition of a piano or guitar and singing.